jinyus/dart_beacon/Readme.md

 next value that matches the filter.
 If no [filter] is provided, the method completes with the first value received.

-If a value is not emitted within the specified [timeout] duration (default is 10 seconds), the method times out and returns the current value of the beacon.
+If this is a lazy beacon and it's disposed before a value is emitted, the future will be completed with an error if a [fallback] value is not provided.

 ```dart
 final age = Beacon.writable(20);